Stars pypi

 • Secure: embedded in your infrastructure (Lamin has no access to your data & metadata)

-• Idempotent & ACID
+• Tested, typed, idempotent & ACID

 LaminHub is a data collaboration hub built on LaminDB similar to how GitHub is built on git.